-qualifications Are you a citizen of the United States of America? es no Are you at least 16 years of age? es no If you mark no in response to either of these questions, do not comp olete this form. personal information required information last name first middle Oregon residence address, city and zip code (include apt. or space number ·) date of birth (month/day/year) county of residence phone email mailing address, including city, state and zip code (required if different that n residence) Oregon Driver's License/ID number political party Provide a valid Oregon Driver's License, Permit or ID : Not a member of a party Constitution I do not have a valid Oregon Driver's License/Permit/ID .
-The last 4 digits of my Social Security Number (SSN) are: Democratic Independent Libertarian Pacific Green x x x - x x - Progressive Republican I do not have a valid Oregon Driver's License/Permit/ID or a SSN.
-I have attached a copy of acceptable identification .
-Working Families Other signature I swear or affirm that I am qualified to be an elector and I have told the truth on this registration te today sign here dat te today nd/or imprisoned for up to 5 years. sign here te today nd/or imprisoned for up to 5 years.
+qualifications Are you a citizen of the United States of America? yes no Are you at least 16 years of age? yes no If you mark no in response to either of these questions, do not complete this form. personal information required information last name first middle Oregon residence address, city and zip code (include apt. or space number) date of birth (month/day/year) county of residence phone email mailing address, including city, state and zip code (required if different than residence) Oregon Driver's License/ID number political party Provide a valid Oregon Driver's License, Permit or ID: Not a member of a party Constitution Democratic Independent Libertarian Pacific Green Progressive Republican Working Families Other signature I swear or affirm that I am qualified to be an elector and I have told the truth on this registration. sign here date today If you sign this card and know it to be false, you can be fined up to \$125,000 and/or imprisoned for up to 5 years. registration updates Complete this section if you are updating your information. previous registration name pre evious county and state home address on previous registration dat te of birth (month/day/year)